Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Southwest Anaheim

-The shimmering, ocean-like Anaheim Convention Center in the Southwest Anaheim Burrough (photo: The Image Party / Shutterstock)
+People walking beside the Anaheim Convention Center (photo: The Image Party / Shutterstock)

 👉 Best Area For Inexpensive Accommodation | ✨ Best Southwest Anaheim Hotels: DoubleTree SuitesAnaheim Majestic Garden HotelStaybridge Suites Anaheim at the Park